Skip to main content Skip to footer

 Weekly timeline templates

 Weekly templates zoom in on immediate work.
-They show daily tasks, meetings, and deliverables across a five or seven-day span.
+They show daily activities, meetings, and deliverables across a five or seven-day span.

 Sprint teams plan their iterations weekly.
 Operations teams schedule maintenance windows.
 Customer service departments manage shift coverage.
 When every day counts, weekly templates provide the granularity you need.